medialab/minet/docs/cli.md

   -O, --output-dir OUTPUT_DIR   Directory where the fetched files will be
                                 written.
 Defaults to "downloaded".
   -X, --request METHOD          The http method to use.
 Will default to GET.
+  -D, --dont-save               Use not to write any downloaded file on disk.
   --separator SEPARATOR         Character used to split the url cell in the CSV
                                 file, if this one can in fact contain multiple urls.